Welcome to the ITU Connectivity Planning Platform

 About the ITU Connectivity Planning Platform

 The platform evaluates the costs of each solution and provides a deployment plan that meets the cost limits you set.
-You can also customize the tool with your own data—uploading details about the locations of points of interest, ICT infrastructure, and mobile coverage.
+The platform uses your data on the locations of Points of Interest (POIs), ICT infrastructure (cell sites and tranmission nodes), and mobile coverage.
 Additionally, it uses open data on population, road networks and topography to enrich the analysis, making it a powerful solution for planning affordable, efficient internet connectivity.

 The Platform Model